amoradinejad/limHaloPT/docs/README.md

 ### Attribution
 You can use this package freely, provided that in your publication you cite the following paper: Moradinezhad, Nikakhtar, Keating, Castorina: [arXiv:2111.03717](https://arxiv.org/abs/2111.03717).
-Furthermore, since limHaloPT relies on CLASS Boltzman code, you should also cite at least this [paper](https://arxiv.org/abs/1104.2933) as required by CLASS developers.
+Furthermore, since limHaloPT relies on CLASS Boltzman code, you should also cite at least this paper [arxiv:1104.2933](https://arxiv.org/abs/1104.2933) as required by CLASS developers.
 <br>
 &nbsp;